kk-079/dataset/README.md

-# dataset
-it is used for LoRa Link Path Loss estimation<br>
-Experimental site: Shenzhen University, Shenzhen, Guangdong, China<br>

-Gateway locations:
+# Dataset for LoRa link estimation

+The data is collected on the campus of Shenzhen University, Shenzhen, Guangdong, China.
+G1, G2, G3, G4, and G5 are five gateways, which collect RSSI and SNR of packets transmitted from a series of devices.

+Gateway Location (defined by its longitude, latitude, altitude):
-Shenzhen University Science and Technology Building rooftop (G1),<br>
+G1 (Roof, Science and Technology Building of Shenzhen University):
-2nd Floor, Science and Technology Building (G2),<br>
+G2 (2nd Floor, Science and Technology Building of Shenzhen University):
-Zhili Building rooftop (G3),<br>
-Zhili Building ground floor (G4),<br>
-Ziweizhai rooftop (G5)<br>
+G3 (Roof, Zhili Building):
+G4 (Ground Floor, Zhili Building):
+G5 (Roof, Ziweizhai Building):

-CSV file information: RSSI, SNR, longitude, latitude, and altitude<br>
+CSV file information: RSSI, SNR, longitude, latitude, and altitude.<br>
 RSSI and SNR can be used to calculate the "Expected Signal Power (ESP)" metric defined by LoRa.<br>
 Longitude, Latitude can be mapped to pixels on the image of the study area.<br>
-Height can be used as auxiliary information to input into the deep learning model to better learn link characteristics<br>
+Height can be used as auxiliary information to input into the deep learning model to better learn link characteristics.<br>